Azure/azure-sdk-for-js/sdk/reservations/arm-reservations/README.md

 });
 ```

-#### browser - Authentication, client creation and get quota as an example written in JavaScript.
+#### browser - Authentication, client creation and list reservation as an example written in JavaScript.

 ##### Install @azure/ms-rest-browserauth